 Although there are more affordable housing options outside the capital, the relatively larger student population in these areas means stiff competition from other students wanting the same as you.
 And, in London, the rental market’s short and snappy turnaround means there’s often no point in looking properly until much closer to your moving date.

 Plus, your preferences will also impact your options:

-TIP Don’t make a rash decision that you might later regret.
-Our student survey found that 39% of students felt pressured to start looking for their accommodation - but make sure you and your housemates are happy with everything before making it legally binding.
-Many student unions offer a contract-checking service to ensure you’re not being ripped off or taken advantage of.
+TIP Try not to make a rash decision that you might later regret.
+Students can feel pressured to start looking for their accommodation - but make sure you and your housemates are happy with everything before making it legally binding.
+Many student unions offer a contract-checking service to ensure you’re not being ripped off.